 A/V technicians work with the physical devices used in recording -- microphones, speakers, lights, cables, monitors and more -- in wide-ranging scenarios like sporting events, concerts and political events.
-As of May 2015, the BLS stated that these professionals earned an average annual salary of $46,630.
-The BLS also stated that, from 2014 to 2024, audio and video equipment technicians were expected to see a 12% increase in employment, which is about as fast as the national average for all occupations.
+As of May 2018, the BLS stated that these professionals earned an average annual salary of $48,940.
+The BLS also stated that, from 2018 to 2028, audio and video equipment technicians were expected to see an increase much faster than average in employment for all occupations.

 Broadcast Engineering Technicians

 Broadcast technicians work with the equipment involved in radio and television signals, and may also edit recordings.
-According to the U.S. Bureau of Labor Statistics (BLS), these professionals were expected to see a decline of 6% in employment from 2014 to 2024.
-As of May 2015, the BLS stated that broadcast technicians earned an average annual salary of $44,050.
+According to the U.S. Bureau of Labor Statistics (BLS), these professionals were expected to see a minimal or no change in employment from 2018 to 2028.
+As of May 2018, the BLS stated that broadcast technicians earned an average annual salary of $46,770.

 Sound Engineering Technicians

 Sound engineering technicians are professionals who manage audio recordings in a variety of circumstances, including sporting events or movie productions.
-The BLS predicted that these professionals would see an 8% increase in growth from 2014 to 2024, which is categorized as little to no growth.
-The BLS also stated that they earned an average annual salary of $63,340 as of May 2015.
+The BLS predicted that these professionals would see an increase slower than average from 2018 to 2028.
+The BLS also stated that they earned an average annual salary of $63,500 as of May 2018.